Christina the Astonishing

 Christina the Astonishing (c.1150 – 24 July 1224), also known as Christina Mirabilis, was a Christian holy woman born in Brustem (near Sint-Truiden), Belgium.
+Christina is primarily known for her legendary resurrection during her funeral mass, and numerous other miracles attributed to her during her life.
+Thomas of Cantimpré wrote a hagiography of her based on accounts from people who knew her, which made her known outside of Sint-Truiden.

-She was considered a saint in her own time, and for centuries following her death, as noted by her appearance in the Fasti Mariani Calendar of Saints of 1630, and Butler's Lives of the Saints - Concise Edition, published in the 18th century.
+She was considered a saint in her own time, and for centuries following her death, as noted by her appearance in the Fasti Mariani Calendar of Saints of 1630, and Alban Butler's Lives of the Saints - Concise Edition, published in the 18th century.
+Though never formally canonized, she is commemorated in the current edition of the Roman Martyrology on 24 July, the day of her death.

-Her notability began when she was 21 years old.
-About to be buried and already in the church resting in an open coffin, according to the custom of the time, during the Agnus Dei of her funeral Mass, she arose, stupefying the whole city of St. Trond.
-She subsequently lived a long life, dying at the age of 74.

-She is recognized as a saint by the Catholic Church and commemorated in the current edition of the Roman Martyrology on 24 July, the day of her death.

-Some think that Christina receives attention today as much for the curious descriptions of her miracles as for her faith.